Akash Surface-to-Air Missile (SAM) System, India

 The Hawk family of aircraft, manufactured by BAE Systems, has been made famous by the Red Arrows Royal Air Force Aerobatic Team.

 Two versions of the missile are being built for the Indian Air Force (IAF) and the Indian Army (IA).
 The first batch of the Akash missiles for the IA is expected to be rolled out by September 2012.
 The first Akash missile was delivered to the IAF in March 2012.
-Deliveries to the IAF are expected to be concluded in 2015.
+The missile was formally inducted into the IAF in July 2015.

 The IAF has ordered 1,000 Akash missiles and the IA 2,000 missiles.
-The orders from the IAF are anticipated to increase if the Indo-Israeli joint venture to develop a MRSAM (medium range SAM) is put on hold.
+The orders from the IAF are anticipated to increase if the Indo-Israeli joint venture to develop a medium-range SAM (MRSAM) is put on hold.

-The Indian Defence Acquisition Council (DAC) ordered INR125bn ($2.8bn) of the army version Akash missile system in June 2010.
+The Indian Defence Acquisition Council (DAC) requested the army version of the Akash missile system in June 2010 in an order worth Rs125bn ($2.8bn).

 Features of the mid-range surface-to-air missile system